Nowcasting vs Forecasting

 The Hidden Problem in Many Talk Based Podcasts

-I have been thinking about a common issue in many talk based podcasts.
+I have been thinking about a common issue in many talk-based podcasts.
 The host invites a guest, but instead of creating space for the guest to share insights, the host speaks most of the time.
 This turns the conversation into a monologue that misses the value the guest could bring.
-A good talk based […]
+A good talk-based podcast depends […]

 Read more.